Expensify/Bedrock/docs/jobs.md

  * **QueryJob( jobID )** - Retrieves the current state and data associated with a job.
    * *jobID* - Identifier of the job to query
    * Returns *enqueueVersion* when the job uses *uniqueAsRetry*.
+This value is the latest enqueue version and is for status only.
+   * A worker must use the version from its `GetJob` or `GetJobs` response to finish, retry, or fail the job.

  * **FinishJob( jobID, [data], [enqueueVersion] )** - Marks a job as finished, which causes it to repeat if requested.
    * *jobID* - Identifier of the job to finish
    * *data* - (optional) New data object to associate with the job (especially useful if repeating, to pass state to the next worker).
    * *enqueueVersion* - Required for a dequeued *uniqueAsRetry* job.
-If a newer enqueue arrived during the run, Bedrock preserves its data and queues one immediate subsequent run.
+If a newer enqueue arrived, Bedrock preserves the new enqueue data and queues an immediate subsequent run.

  * **RetryJob( jobID, [enqueueVersion] )** - Requeues a running job.
    * *enqueueVersion* - Required for a dequeued *uniqueAsRetry* job.
-If a newer enqueue arrived, Bedrock preserves the latest enqueue-owned data, name, and priority while applying the requested retry timing.
+If a newer enqueue arrived, Bedrock preserves the data, name, and priority from that enqueue.
+Bedrock applies the requested retry time.

  * **FailJob( jobID, [data], [enqueueVersion] )** - Marks a running job as failed.
    * *jobID* - Identifier of the job to fail.
    * *data* - (optional) New data object to associate with the failed job.
    * *enqueueVersion* - Required for a dequeued *uniqueAsRetry* job.
-If a newer enqueue arrived during the run, Bedrock preserves its data and queues one immediate subsequent run instead of failing the job.
+If a newer enqueue arrived, Bedrock preserves the new enqueue data and queues an immediate subsequent run.
+Bedrock does not fail the job.

 For *CreateJobs*, set *unique*, *overwrite*, and *uniqueAsRetry* on each object in the *jobs* array.
 Do not put these fields inside *data*.

-Bedrock stores private control state under the reserved `_bedrockUniqueAsRetry` key in the existing `jobs.data` JSON.
-The jobs table schema is unchanged.
-Bedrock removes this key from incoming and returned data.
-Reusing a `requestID` does not advance the enqueue version, but Bedrock still merges the request data.
-Several distinct enqueues during one run collapse into one later run.
-A delayed completion from an older run has no effect on a newer active run.
+## `uniqueAsRetry` behavior

+The *uniqueAsRetry* option queues one subsequent run when one or more distinct duplicate enqueues arrive during an active run.

+Set *uniqueAsRetry=true* to enable this behavior.
+The option has these requirements:

+* Set *unique=true*.
+Bedrock must reuse one job row with the same name.
+* Keep *overwrite* enabled.
+Bedrock must merge the data from each new enqueue into that row.
+* Give each new enqueue a different top-level `requestID`.
+A repeated `requestID` does not advance the version.
+Bedrock still merges the request data.

+The latest version identifies the most recent enqueue.
+The active version identifies the enqueue that the current worker dequeued.

+`QueryJob` returns the latest version for status.
+It does not return a completion token for the active worker.

+`GetJob` and `GetJobs` return the active version as *enqueueVersion*.
+The worker must use this value for `FinishJob`, `RetryJob`, or `FailJob`.

+The following timeline shows two enqueues:

+1. A request enqueues version 1.
+2. `GetJob` dequeues version 1.
+The worker receives *enqueueVersion=1*.
+3. A different request enqueues version 2 while the first worker runs.
+4. The latest version becomes 2.
+The active version remains 1.
+5. The first worker finishes with *enqueueVersion=1*.
+Bedrock queues the same job row again.
+6. `GetJob` dequeues version 2.
+The next worker receives *enqueueVersion=2*.

+Several enqueues during one active run collapse into one subsequent run.
+The subsequent run uses the latest version and the final merged data.

+A delayed completion from an older run cannot change a newer active run.
+Bedrock ignores that delayed completion.

+The *retryAfter* field has a separate purpose.
+It recovers a job when a worker stops without a completion command.

+The *retryAfter* field does not detect a new enqueue.
+It does not cause the subsequent run described in this section.

  * **DeleteJob( jobID )** - Removes all trace of a job.
    * *jobID* - Identifier of the job to delete